zpz/zpz.github.io/_posts/2018-12-01-speeding-up-python-with-c-and-cffi.md

 `FFI.set_source` specifies the source code to be compiled into a shared library.
 The first argument specifies the Python module's name for the shared library.
-This module name is under the package name specified by `ext_package` in `setup.py`, hence the resultant shared library will be known as module `pyx.datex.c._version01`.
+The resultant shared library will be known as module `datex.c._version01`.
 The second argument is source code we have written to bridge Python and the external C library.
 In the current case, we totally rely on the external library, and no bridging code is needed.
 The other arguments specify source and header files needed to build the shared library.